fluid-project/infusion-docs/Builder.md

 </tr>
 <tr>
     <td><code>primarySchema</code></td>
     <td>(Optional) A JavaScript object providing primary schema details.
-See [Processing the Schemas](#processing-the-schemas) below for more details.</td>
+See <a href="#processing-the-schemas">Processing the Schemas</a> below for more details.</td>
     <td>Object</td>
     <td><code>{}</code></td>
 </tr>
 <tr>
     <td><code>auxiliarySchema</code></td>
     <td>(Optional) A JavaScript object providing auxiliary schema details.
-See [Processing the Schemas](#processing-the-schemas) below for more details.
+See <a href="#processing-the-schemas">Processing the Schemas</a> below for more details.
 If you do not specify the grade name of a grade that includes an auxiliary schema, you must include this option.</td>
     <td>Object</td>
     <td><code>{}</code></td>
 </tr>